sooshie/secrepo/README.md

 * February 3, 2016 - Added PlugX data
 * April 9, 2016 - Added ADFA and Domain Transfer Data
 * May 2, 2016 - Added Drebin (Android)
+* May 17, 2016 - Added Threat Feed section in addition to several other sources in both File and Network